david138/Nash-Equilibrium/README.md

 There is a cell for each row, column pair that represents player 1 playing that row and player 2 playing that column.
 Each cell has player 1's payout followed by player 2's payout with a comma inbetween, these represent each players payouts for the given outcome.

+To run the program open up a console, then run nash_eq.py.
+The first argument should be a file containg a grid.
+The optional arguments are:
+-p: The pure strategy Nash equilibriums will be printed
+-m: The mixed strategy Nash equilibriums will be printed

 Written in Python, requires numpy